theupdateframework/python-tuf/README.md

 * An attacker compromises the key used to sign these files and now you download a malicious file that is properly signed.

 These are just some of the attacks software update systems are vulnerable to when only using signed files.
-See [Security](SECURITY.md) for a full listing of attacks and updater weaknesses TUF is designed to prevent.
+See [Security](SECURITY.md) for a full list of attacks and updater weaknesses TUF is designed to prevent.

 The following papers provide detailed information on securing software updater systems, TUF's design and implementation details, attacks on package managers, and package management security: